 2) Organize your design portfolio.

 Make sure that your portfolio documents conform to the

-the portfolio page.
+portfolio page.
+If you

 you should have very little work to do here.

 3) Complete your integration tests,

 summary files, etc).

 4) Peer review your integration tests.

 You should peer review at least 4 of the newly created integration tests

 for this project.
 Although you are only required to review 4, we highly

 encourage you to do more to ensure testing coverage.

 - If you have more than 20 sequence diagrams, you need only create tests for

 20 of them.
 However you MUST test the original scenarios provided in the

 portfolio template (1A, 1B, 1C, 2A, 2B, 3A, 4A, 5A, 5B, 6, 7A, 7B, 7C, 8A,

 - If you have fewer than 20 sequence diagrams, you must test them all.

 - You must pass all integration tests.

 5) Ensure your design portfolio is complete

 previous project stages, most of this work will already be done.
 The following

 is a partial list of the characteristics your portfolio should exhibit:

-6) Use Runtime Monitoring to Study
+6) Use Runtime Monitoring to Study Performance

 - Problems identified in previous assignments have been corrected.

 - All documents are complete and up-to-date with latest time-triggered

-implementation (i.e., code matches statecharts,
+implementation (i.e., code matches statecharts, requirements, sequence

 - All documents include group # and member names at the top of the

 document.
 (This includes code, where this information should appear in

 the header field)

 - Individual documents have a uniform appearance (i.e., don't look like they

 were written by 4 individual people and then pieced together)

 - Code is commented sufficiently and reflects code-statechart